ryukau/UhhyouWebSynthesizers/README.md

 - [Index Page](https://ryukau.github.io/UhhyouWebSynthesizers/)

-Generators in this collection outputs wav file to use on DAW or sampler.
+Generators in this collection outputs wav file to use on external DAW or sampler.
 If you are looking for instruments or effects that runs on real-time, take a look at [my plugin repository](https://github.com/ryukau/VSTPlugins).

 # Known Issue
 Rendering doesn't work on Firefox 104.0.2.
 It requires support for ECMAScript modules on Web Workers.